RTT-ELC 2015 - Legislative ReportRace to the Top - Early Learning Challenge (RTT-ELC) Grant 2015 Legislative Report.

 The QRIS efforts have extended beyond the RTT-ELC Consortia and their Mentees.
 During 2015, 45 counties participated in funding opportunities that will sustain the QRIS work of RTT-ELC; the other 13 counties participated in opportunities supporting quality improvement (QI) activities or QI systems.
 These efforts indicate that program quality improvement is a major priority at state and local levels in preparing young children for lifelong success.

-If you have any questions regarding this report, please contact Cecelia Fisher-Dahms, Education Administrator, California Department of Education (CDE), Early Education and Support Division, by phone at 916-324-9739 or by e-mail at email@example.com.
+If you have any questions regarding this report, please contact Cecelia Fisher-Dahms, Education Administrator, California Department of Education (CDE), Early Learning and Care Division, by phone at 916-324-9739 or by e-mail at email@example.com.

 California’s Race to the Top—Early Learning Challenge Grant Report

-I If you need a copy of this report, please contact Lila Nazari, Office Technician, CDE, Early Education and Support Division, by phone at 916-323-1343 or by e-mail at firstname.lastname@example.org.
+I If you need a copy of this report, please contact Lila Nazari, Office Technician, CDE, Early Learning and Care Division, by phone at 916-323-1343 or by e-mail at firstname.lastname@example.org.